Xyphnos/SSSF_Deck_Builder_Project/README.md

 To run this locally, you want to clone the localBranch version, as pBranch version has different urls for jelastic.

-When using the card searching functions it is suggested you do not make one letter searches.
-Magic the Gathering has over 22,000 cards, and single letter searches will try to search every card with the said letter in their name.

 ### To use